“She didn’t buy anything.”

 Does it make sense to you?
 Do you like the idea?
 Use a calm, curious tone.

 The true beauty of the system/product.
 It’s a transition and then goes on to describe how your product will make their life easier.

 If I had been.
 By using this phrase, you’re dealing with the problem of trust.

-What we can do for you beside this transaction.
-It’s more a declaration.
+What we can do for you besides this transaction?
+It’s more of a declaration.
 You explain what he will get in the future.